nicholaschen09/llm-benchmarking/README.md

 This project is intentionally scoped to something that can be built in ~12 hours:

-- A minimal but solid abstraction for pluggable search APIs.
+- A minimal abstraction for pluggable search APIs.
-- A small, curated ML‑troubleshooting dataset with clear ground‑truth URLs.
+- A simple but realistic **agent loop** (model → search → model).
-- A basic metrics suite (Hit@k, Recall@k, MRR@k) and CLI for running comparisons.
+- A small, curated MARB task set with automatic, keyword-based success checks.

 With more time, the natural next steps are:

-- Grow the dataset (including other verticals like “LLM app debugging” or “training infra on cloud X”).
+- Grow the task set (including domain-specific verticals for particular customers).
-- Incorporate LLM‑based grading for nuanced relevance.
+- Swap in richer, LLM-based judges and structured scoring rubrics.
-- Build a simple dashboard for comparing providers across datasets and time.
+- Instrument the agent loop with telemetry (latency, token counts, number of hops).